Graph Fairing Convolutional Networks for Anomaly Detection: Proposed Method

 \subsection{Iterative Solution}

 One of the simplest iterative techniques for solving a matrix equation is Jacobi's method, which uses matrix splitting.
-We can split the matrix $\bm{I}+s\bm{L}$ into the sum of a diagonal matrix and an off-diagonal matrix as follows:
+Since the matrix $\bm{I}+s\bm{L}$ can be split into the sum of a diagonal matrix and an off-diagonal matrix